nicoxmcd/Cloud/Paths/CloudPracticioner/Support.md

 # Billing, Pricing, and Support
-## Introduction

 ## Billing and Pricing
 ### AWS Billing Dashboard
-- Estimate and plan for your AWS costs
+- Estimate and plan for your costs
-- Simplify account with multiple AWS accounts through consolidated billing
+- Simplify bills with multiple AWS accounts through consolidated billing
 - Receive alerts for service usage thresholds
 - Visualize monthly chargeable costs and bills
-- Invoices generated after monthyl billing period or when subscriptions or one-time purchases are made
+- Access invoices generated after monthly billing period or when subscriptions or one-time purchases are made

-### Types of Charges for purchasing computing resources
+### Types of Charges
 There's the pay-as-you-go pricing model.
 Spinning up virtual servers instead of purchasing a physical server.
 Different services have different charging models.
 Amazon EC2 charges per hour of use.
 There are three fundamental ways AWS charges:

 **Compute**
 - Pay as you go (on-demand instances)
 - Save when you commit (reserved instances) (Example: saving on a gym membership by commiting for the full year)
-- Save when you commit (Savings plans) (booking a certain amount of computing power)
+- Save when you commit (savings plans) (booking a certain amount of computing power)
-- Take advantage of unused AWS capacity (spot instances) (up to 90% off of on-demand pricing, but it would be a flexible schedule)
+- Take advantage of unused AWS capacity (spot instances) (up to 90% off of on-demand pricing, but it would be an unpredictable schedule)
 - Save by using your own licenses and utilizing dedicated hardware (EC2 dedicated hosts)
-- Run Amazon EC2 instances on dedicated hardware (dedicated instances) (provides each customer with dedicated hardware so a single piece of hardware would be isolated for that customer, could solve compliance requirements sometiems)
+- Run Amazon EC2 instances on dedicated hardware (dedicated instances) (provides each customer with dedicated hardware so a single piece of hardware would be isolated for that customer, could solve compliance requirements)
 - Reserve compute capacity in advance (capacity reservations)
 - Pay less by using more